 Rome Fiumicino Airport is about 20 miles from the city center of Rome, and there exist several different options to get from Rome Airport to the city center.
 Having been recently to Rome, we explored several of the options and I thought I would share what we learned about the different options from Rome Airport to the city center.
+Note that this is a guideline between Rome Fiumicino Airport to the city center of Rome – If you’re flying in to Rome Ciampino airport, you might want to try Best way to get from Rome city center to Ciampino Airport

 Taxi from Rome Airport to the city center